 Hi!
-Allow me to introduce myself.
-My name is Joe O’Brien and as this sites creator it’s probably pretty obvious by now that I’m a Ghostbusters fan but when it comes to “The Real Ghostbusters”, it’s clear to me that my love for the franchise goes a little further.
+Allow me to introduce myself!
+My name is Joe O’Brien and as this sites creator it’s probably pretty obvious by now that I’m a Ghostbusters fan!
+When it comes to “The Real Ghostbusters” however, it’s clear to me that my love for the franchise goes a little further.

 Born in 1984 (2 years before the show first aired) I was the perfect age to become captivated by it as I was growing up, especially at the height of it’s popularity between 1989 and 1991.

 Back then I was literally eating, breathing and sleeping The Real Ghostbusters.
 I frequently watched the show, subscribed to the Marvel comic and owned almost every toy too.
 My cat, “Sam” used to sleep in my Firestation HQ playset while I slept in a Ghostbusters duvet set and in 1989 (the year the sequel was released) I even had a Ghostbusters themed party for my 5th birthday, complete with a home made “no-ghost” logo cake.